 July/August 2023 Church & State Magazine - July/August 2023

-U.S. Supreme Court declines to hear two AU-sponsored legal cases
+U.S. Supreme Court declines to hear AU-sponsored legal case

-The U.S. Supreme Court has for now declined to hear two Americans United-sponsored legal cases that challenge special treatment for religious groups.
+The U.S. Supreme Court has for now declined to hear an Americans United-sponsored legal case that challenges special treatment for religious groups.

-In a brief order issued June 12, the high court announced it would not hear Faith Bible Chapel International v.
-Tucker and Synod of Bishops v.
+In a brief order issued June 12, the high court announced it would not hear Synod of Bishops v.
 Belya.

-In both instances, the rulings in the lower courts were favorable to Americans United, so the organization was pleased by the Supreme Court’s action.
+The ruling in the lower court was favorable to Americans United, so the organization was pleased by the Supreme Court’s action.

 “Religious freedom is not a license to harm others or prevent people from seeking justice in courts of law,” said Rachel Laser, AU president and CEO.
-“These cases are far from over, but Gregg Tucker and Father Alexander Belya now have a chance to vindicate their rights.
+“This case is far from over, but Father Alexander Belya now has a chance to vindicate his rights.

 “We are facing an aggressive movement working to recast religious freedom into a weapon that would allow religious institutions to discriminate without limit or consequence,” Laser added.
 “AU believes religious freedom should be a shield, not a sword.
 Today, the Court let that principle stand.”